Oral Sedation Dentistry for Mild to Moderate Dental Anxiety

 You must bring a driver who will take care of you after your oral sedation dentist visit.

-On the day of your oral sedation dentist visit, Dr. Adams will first verify that you did not eat or drink for the prior 8 hours.
+On the day of your oral sedation visit, Dr. Adams will first verify that you did not eat or drink for the prior 8 hours.
 Then, Dr. Adams will administer a dose of Triazolam.
 Once the oral sedatives have been given, it usually takes 45 minutes to full work.
 Once you are comfortable and sedated, we monitor your vital signs continuously and finish all your dental work.

 Oral Sedative Recovery